 Health benefits of White Tea

-The Oregon State University found that white tea can be almost as effective as drugs such as sulindac in preventing colon cancer in lab mice who were predisposed to this kind of cancer.
-Mice that were given green tea saw a reduction in tumor incidence from 30 to 17, whereas the mice receiving white tea had 13 tumors, down from 30.
-The mice that received both white tea and sulindac appreciated a significant reduction in tumor incidence, dropping by 80% from 30 tumors down to 6.
-Although this kind of research does not always yield the same results in human trials, the research is promising.
+The Oregon State University found that white tea can be almost as effective as sulindac in preventing colon cancer in lab mice.
+Mice that were given green tea saw a reduction in tumor incidence from 30 to 17, but the mice that were given white tea had a reduction of 30 to 13.
+The mice that received both sulindac and white tea saw even more significant reduction at 30 to 6.

 The Bottom Line